-As of March 31, 2021, the Company has short term lease commitments amounting to approximately \$0.05 million on a monthly basis for two leases for office space that are month-to-month leases.
+As of June 30, 2021, the Company has short term lease commitments amounting to approximately \$0.05 million on a monthly basis for one lease for office space that is on a month-to-month lease.

 On August 4, 2020, Meira Ireland entered into two agreements (the "Agreements") with Shannon Commercial Enterprises DAC trading as Shannon Commercial Properties, to acquire two properties in the Shannon Free Zone in Shannon, Ireland for an aggregate price of €18 million, or approximately \$21.2 million.
 These properties will serve as the Company's second cGMP viral vector manufacturing facility and its first cGMP plasmid and DNA production facility.